dairycultist/unnamed-conlang/udelic.md

 ## Phonology

 Gemination is a thing.
-There are six vowels.
+There are six vowels /a, e, i, o, u, ə/.

 An epenthetic schwa is inserted between illegal clusters (ex. `/gonsig/ + /g/ -> [gonsigək] 'I learn'`